mineables/COSMiC-v3-0xMTH/README.md

 - (Speedup) More use of permutation in the place of rotations.
 - (Speedup) Testing ROTL64-replacement for speed in keccak() hashing function's init/nonce calcs
 - (General) Solutions are now displayed, including invalids (which are not submitted).
-- (General) Devfee of ~2% to support 0xBTC miner devs, adjustable (see later in this document).
 - (General) Should produce less invalid shares (as interpreted at the pool level.)
 - (General) Nonce rotation lookup table removed for performance testing.
 - (General) Small UI changes.